emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch lists, continue watching or history. ❌
 1. Site has decent sorting but is otherwise lacking in terms of content discoverability. 🟡
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does not have a custom player. ❌
 1. Site does not have watch parties. ❌

-***
-## Netplex
-### Score 7/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does not have episode auto-next. ❌
-1. Sites UI is fine but has room for improvement. 🟡
-1. Site does not have watch lists, continue watching or history. ❌
-1. Has decent sorting + AI recommendation system, but is otherwise lacking media discovery options. 🟡
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site works well, but doesn't look too great on mobile. 🟡
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌